mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/DeveloperSurveyResults2015.md

 * Finding functionality already implemented (naming/location problems?)
 * Too many available algorithms, few of them core, some duplicated
 * Instrument being very very complex
+ * Dealt with as part of Geometry Rewrite
 * Geometry, understanding how it works particularly surface/object intersections
+ * Dealt with as part of Geometry Rewrite
 * Parameter Map Leakage
  * Dealt with as part of Geometry Rewrite
 * Algorithms depending on the Analysis Data Service